Introduction

 - Due to the lack of commercialisation (inorganic solid-state electrolytes and raw materials have not yet been mass-produced to form a supply chain), the cost of all-solid-state electrolytes is higher than that of traditional liquid lithium-ion batteries, and the product yield is low.

-Semi-solid batteries are an intermediate solution for the transition to all-solid batteries.
+Iterative Semi-solid batteries are an intermediate solution for the transition to all-solid batteries.

-The solid-state battery production lines of enterprises such as Ganfeng Lithium Co., Ltd, Qingtao Energy Development Co., Ltd and Weilan New Energy have been completed and put into production.
-From 2022 to 2025, a number of leading semi-solid battery companies in China will gradually release car-grade batteries for auto companies.
-For example, Dongfeng will release E70 model, Lantu will release Chasing Wind and other models, and NIO will release ET7 model equipped with semi-solid batteries.
-During the iterative process of solid-state batteries, the liquid electrolyte content will drop from 20wt% to 0wt%, and the lithium content of the anode material of the battery will gradually increase until it is replaced by metal lithium sheets.
-The battery density is expected to gradually increase to 500Wh/kg.
+Solid-state battery production lines of Ganfeng Lithium, Qingtao Energy Development and Weilan New Energy have been put into production.
+From 2022 to 2025, a number of semi-solid battery companies in China will gradually release car-grade batteries for auto companies.
+For example, Dongfeng will release E70 model, Lantu will release Chasing Wind, and NIO will release ET7 model.